mpavlis/postgis_functions/README.md

 5. The function poly_poly\_intersect can be used to intersect two tables with polygon or multipolygon geometries.
 Returns a table with multipolygon geometry representing the intersection of the two geometries and fields either from the left or both tables.
 Five arguments:

-  - An odbc connection created with the odbcConnect function from the RODBC library.
+  - DBMS connection created with the dbConnect function from the DBI library.

   - The name of the first table (string).